pyhcho099/Snipers-bot/README.md

 ## 📜 License

-This project is licensed under the MIT License - see [LICENSE](LICENSE) file.
+This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.

 ---